 The "Volume One" textbook is a cheaper option for those who only take one semester of Calculus.
-If you purchased your book new, you receive an access code for MyLabsPlus.
+If you purchase your book new, you will receive an access code for MyLabsPlus.
 Otherwise, you will need to purchase this.
 There is a 14-day trial period before action is needed regarding purchasing access.
+Grading Policy: Grades are based on daily lab activities (20%), two midterm exams (40%), and a final exam (40%).